FTSE 100 vs FTSE 250

 FTSE 100 vs FTSE 250: Which is more diversified?

-The FTSE 100 has a more even sector split than the FTSE 250, but it’s still very heavily weighted to financial companies and consumer staples companies.
+The FTSE 100 has a more even sector split than the FTSE 250, but it’s still very heavily weighted towards financial companies and consumer staples companies.
 The FTSE 250 is 35% financial companies and 21% consumer discretionary companies, so it might not get you quite the diversification you’re after.

 FTSE 100 vs FTSE 250 chart